controlplaneio-fluxcd/distribution/README.md

 ControlPlane offers two distribution channels for the Flux controllers:

-### Standard
+### Mainline

-The standard distribution channel offers hardened Alpine Linux-based images fully compatible with the upstream Flux feature set.
+The mainline distribution channel offers hardened Alpine Linux-based images fully compatible with the upstream Flux feature set.

 The Alpine images are continuously scanned for vulnerabilities and patched